Naiya Mehta, Esq.

 • California-Licensed Attorney

-• Nearly a decade as a U.S. Federal Attorney
+• Former U.S. Federal Fraud Attorney

 • CEO & Founder, Lyric Investment Group

-3 Factors That Lead to Financial Collapse
+3 Factors That Often Lead to Financial Collapse

 1